CatoTH/antragsgruen/README.md

 gulp
 ```

-### Custom themes

-You can develop a custom theme using SASS/SCSS for Antragsgrün using the following steps:

-- Create a file ```web/css/layout-my-layout.scss``` using layout-classic.scss as a template
-- Adapt the SCSS variables and add custom styles
-- Run ```gulp``` to compile the SCSS into CSS
-- Add a line ```"layout-my-layout": "My cool new layout"``` to the "localLayouts"-object in config/config.json
-- Now, you can choose your new theme in the consultation settings

-A hint regarding the AGPL license and themes: custom stylesheets and images and changes to the standard stylesheets of
-Antragsgrün do not have to be redistributed under an AGPL license like other changes to the Antragsgrün codebase.

 ### Creating custom language variants

 Every single message in the user interface can be modified using the web-based translation tool.
 Just log in as admin and go to Settings / Einstellungen -> Edit the language / Sprache anpassen.